pingcap/docs/tidb-cloud/backup-and-restore.md

 ## Limitations

 ### Dedicated Tier
 - TiDB Cloud does not support restoring tables in the `mysql` schema, including user permissions and system variables.
-You can use [Dumpling and Lightning](https://docs.pingcap.com/tidb/dev/backup-and-restore-using-dumpling-lightning) to manually back up and restore these data.
+You can use [Dumpling and Lightning](https://docs.pingcap.com/tidb/stable/backup-and-restore-using-dumpling-lightning) to manually back up and restore these data.
 - If you turn on and off PITR (Point-in-time Recovery) multiple times, you can only choose a time point within the recoverable range after the most recent PITR is enabled.
 The earlier recoverable range is not accessible.

 ### Serverless Tier
 - It is important to note that Serverless Tier clusters only support in-place restoring from backups.
-When a restore is performed, tables in the `mysql` schema are also impacted, hence any changes made in user credentials and permissions or system variables will be rolled back to the state when the backup was taken.
+When a restore is performed, tables in the `mysql` schema are also impacted.
+Hence, any changes made to user credentials and permissions or system variables will be rolled back to the state when the backup was taken.
-- Manual backup is not yet supported at this time.
+- Manual backup is not yet supported.
-- PITR(Point-in-time Recovery) is not yet supported at this time.
+- PITR (Point-in-time Recovery) is not yet supported.
 - The cluster will be unavailable during the restore process and existing connection will be cutoff.
 You can establish new connections once the restore is complete.
 - If TiFlash replica is enabled, it will be unavailable for a while after restore because data needs to be rebuilt.